Janet Rose Fullmer, 76, passed away on July 4, 2019 with her devoted sweetheart, Verlan, by her side.

 Janet and Verlan moved to the Tongan Islands where she was principal of the Liahona Elementary School and taught PE at the high school.
 She illustrated the closed-circuit television program broadcast to all of the elementary schools.
 Janet and Verlan organized the first art exhibit in Tonga which was opened by the king and queen in a white-glove ceremony.

 Janet and Verlan then lived on Kwajalein in the Marshall Islands for 15 years.
 She taught art and sixth grade and was the school librarian.
 She also taught art techniques to elementary school teachers at the University of Micronesia.
-She retired from teaching after 19 years with the Granite School District in Utah.
+She retired from teaching after 19 years with the Granite School District

 Janet’s many talents included drawing, pastels, weaving, pottery and soft sculpture.
-She enjoyed cooking, photography, genealogy, listening to music, and playing the
+She enjoyed cooking, photography, genealogy, listening to music, and playing the piano and viola.

 She was active in the Church of Jesus Christ of Latter-Day Saints – serving in many roles along with a two- and half-year mission at the Family History Library at BYU.